-If that describes your book, here are the 3 most important things to know:
+If that describes your book, here are the three most important things to know:

 - You must upload your book for approval, just as you do today.

-- Your final version must be uploaded to KDP at least 10 days prior to release date.
-So a 9/1 release requires the book be posted by 8/22.
+- Your final version must be uploaded to KDP at least 72 hours prior to release date.

-- You can schedule the release up to 90 days in advance.
+- You can schedule the release up to one year in advance.

 - The book goes live at midnight local time the day you select.

 - Only new books are eligible.
 No public domain books.

 - Sales are reported the day it goes live and royalty payments follow the normal schedule.